-Any time a student or a group of students is taken out of the school to participate in a school event, the staff in charge of the event must take the Emergency Medical Forms for those students and must return the forms to the office file immediately after the event.
+Any time a student or a group of students is taken out of the Academy to participate in a $\mathbf{n}$ academy event, the staff in charge of the event must take the Emergency Medical Forms for those students.
+This includes, and is not limited to, students involved in music trips, athletic trips, field trips, and academic contests.
+This does not include student spectators at events.

 The Educational Service Provider shall develop Administrative Procedures to ensure the prompt return of said form by parents or guardians and the implementation of other provisions of this policy.
+Whenever it is necessary for staff members to use emergency procedures in order to care properly for a student, they are to follow the procedures described in this policy and in Policy 5342 related to Do Not Resuscitate Orders.